com-480-data-visualization/via/README.md

 **10% of the final grade**

+The milestone 2 document can be found [here](./COM_480_milestone_2.pdf).

+The deployed prototype can found found at [https://com-480-data-visualization.github.io/via/](https://com-480-data-visualization.github.io/via/).

 ### How to run the prototype

 Ensure you have NPM installed on your machine.
 Then run the following commands: